coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4d_RMarkdown_Components_Embedded_Code.md

 - Using the keyboard shortcut `Ctrl + Alt + I` (or `Cmd + Option + I` on a Mac)
 - Clicking the <img src = "Embedded_Display_Items/add_code_chunk.png" alt = "add chunk" width = "30" style = "vertical-align:middle;"> button in RStudio and then selecting <img src = "Embedded_Display_Items/select_r_code_chunk.png" alt = "r chunk" width = "40" style = "vertical-align:middle;">

-By default, when a `.Rmd` file gets processed, code chunks are evaluated and displayed alonside their results in the final output document.
+By default, when a `.Rmd` file gets processed, code chunks are evaluated and displayed alongside their results in the final output document.
 This behaviour can, however, be controlled *via* optional arguments definable within the `{r}` part of the code chunk.
 Some important custom options for code chunks in R Markdown are:

 | Argument  | Description | Default value |
 | :-------: | :---------- | :-----------: |